Easy As Cookies

 cream whipped to stiff peaks

 Stiff peaks will not droop when you lift out the beaters.
-The cream will maintain its shape in the bowl, as seen in the picture.
-You can almost see the bottom of the bowl where the beaters were.
+The cream will maintain its shape in the bowl.
+You can usually see to the bottom of the bowl when you remove the beaters.

-Stiffly beaten whipped cream will allow the rolled cake to maintain its shape.
+Stiffly beaten whipped cream allows the rolled cake to maintain its shape.
 If the cream is softly beaten, then the cake will slump down.

-Use the whipped cream as soon as you whip it.
-It will deflate and not roll as nicely if you let it rest first.
+Use the whipped cream as soon as you whip it; otherwise, it will deflate and not roll nicely.

 chocolate cake, unrolled from the tea towel after cooling